Assessing Growth and Nutrition

 [Paternal height (in) + 5 in + maternal height (in)] / 2

-Height is a more sensitive measure of growth than time-specific height measures.
+Height is a more sensitive measure of child growth than time-specific height measures.
 In general, healthy term infants and children grow about 2.5 cm/month between birth and 6 months, 1.3 cm/month from 7 to 12 months, and about 7.6 cm/year between 12 months and 10 years.

 Height varies and is due in part to perinatal factors (eg, prematurity).
 After 12 months, height is mostly genetically determined, and height velocity stays nearly constant until puberty; a child’s height relative to peers tends to remain the same.